Judithe Hernández: 1980s

 In the early 1980s Hernández relocated to Chicago and lived there for more than 25 years before returning to Los Angeles in 2010.
 Her final exhibition in Chicago was a major solo exhibition of new work at the National Museum of Mexican Art.
 La Vida Sobre Papel, opened in January 2011 and included several new series of work, one of which was the noted serial murders of women in Ciudad Juárez.
 According to the Chicago Weekly, "The only thing as conspicuous as the artist's skill is her message: being human is hard, a woman harder, and life as a Latina occasionally downright grisly."
 Hernandez says she will continue working on the series until the 800-2000 deaths are acknowledged by the Mexican government.

+Studying in Chicago, Hernández expanded her designs to incorporate the recurring symbolism of butterflies, skulls, and masks, which represented migration, transformation, and the cyclical nature of life and death.
+Her pastel work from the 1990s turned inward, exploring the psychological and spiritual dimersions of a woman's experience, as opposed to analyzing the political narratives.
+This era also marked a deepening of her involvement with the indigenous cosmology, which is evident through the introduction of various Mesoamerican symbols and coloration of the paintings, which are meant to remind of the ancient memory.